vemanamar/MindSphereIoT/mindsphere-mqtt-agent/README.md

 # mindsphere-mqtt-agent
 A Spring Boot based MQTT Client that runs as an application in MindSphere.
 It is subscribed to MQTT broker through TLS secured connection.
-This MindSphere application receives timeseries data a payload and ingests data accordingly to relevant asset in MindSphere.
+This MindSphere application receives timeseries data as a payload and ingests data accordingly to relevant asset in MindSphere.
 For this service, you need to have relevant publisher to notify.
 Please refer to mindsphere-mqtt-publisher project within this repository.

 ## Overview